Atquiya-Labiba/Testing/README.md

 Test Cases:

-Comprehensive test cases were written forNew Customer in the SRS document, covering:
+Comprehensive test cases were written for New Customer in the SRS document, covering:

 Ensuring adherence to functional requirements.